 Make sure they are easy to get on and off.
 And the softer these pajamas are, the better.

-For women with breast cancer this shawl is perfect for use during recovery from lumpectomy, mastectomy, and during radiation treatments because it is easy to slide on and off.
+For women with breast cancer this shawl is perfect for use during recovery from lumpectomy, mastectomy, and radiation treatments because it’s super easy to slide on and off.

 Washable slippers for hospital stays

-Portable food items are a useful gift your friend will appreciate.
-Snacks are great to have when traveling to appointments, during chemo treatments, and while waiting at doctors appointments.
+Portable food items are a practical gift your friend will appreciate.
+Snacks are great for traveling to appointments, during chemo treatments, and while waiting at doctor appointments.

-I hope these ideas have inspired you to do something special today for a friend or family member going through cancer treatments.
-Do you have an idea that’s not mentioned?
+I hope these ideas inspired you to do something special for a friend or family member undergoing cancer treatments today.
+Do you have an idea to help someone during cancer treatments that’s not mentioned here?
 Please share in the comments below.